Best Travel Car Seats: A Comprehensive Guide for Parents on the Go

 3.)
 This strap to connect it to your luggage

 1.)
-We love the car seats we have for daily use in our cars (Graco 4Ever DLX and Graco Extend2Fit) They are just seem very bulky to travel with, so I started looking into other options.
+We love the car seats we have for daily use in our cars (Graco 4Ever DLX and Graco Extend2Fit) They are just seem very bulky to travel with, so I started looking into other best travel car seats, portable car seats for travel and other compact car seats.
 I’ve seen the Cosco Kids Scenera recommended all over the internet and wanted to dig in more.

 We loved our Nuna Pipa RX (though we had the regular one and not the RX which for some reason isn’t easy to find/link?) for when baby was an infant.
 Infant car seat possibilities are endless and are impacted by what you plan to do with baby and what stroller system you want/need.
 We traveled with the Nuna Pipa & base in the Nuna travel bag once (and my cousin used it once) and it was great.
 It’s bulky, it’s heavy, but she was little and we did it.
 If we were planning on traveling all the time with an infant I’d have put more thought into it.
 All of the infant seats on the list below include the ability to install without a base, which is helpful for airline travel and quick install in rental cars/rideshares etc.